-Calderdale Garden Communities will promote a sustainable way of living.
-The communities will include homes for all, new schools, community facilities and shops as well as a mosaic of landscape spaces - all easily and safely accessible by cycling and walking.
+Calderdale Garden Communities will promote a sustainable way of living in line with the Council's commitment to help combat climate change.
+The communities will deliver low energy, high performance buildings including homes for all, new schools, community facilities and shops as well as a mosaic of landscape spaces - all easily and safely accessible by cycling and walking.
 Streets will be designed for people over private vehicles.
 They will be places where active travel and public modes of transport are the most convenient, appealing, and efficient choices for short journeys.

 The Garden Communities will be places with a distinct identity - of Calderdale - of Brighouse - made up of distinct but inter-connected neighbourhoods and open spaces that have been shaped by the characteristics and heritage of the context into which it they will grow.

-The new communities will be places that are exemplars of health and wellbeing for all residents and visitors.
+The new communities will be places that are exemplars of health and wellbeing for all residents and visitors with generous greenspace and active travel opportunities helping to improve air quality.
 New and existing communities can come together through a mixture of uses including workspaces, community buildings, mobility hubs and growing areas and through connections to nature at every turn.